DaviZCodes/React-To-Do-List/README.md

 ## Typescript branch availbale
 View typescript-app for the .tsx app

-# NOTE: If the quote could not be acquired.
-Please check your browser's CORS settings.
+# NOTE: If the quote could not be acquired, please check your browser's CORS settings.